Experience. Discover. Act.

 At Dolphin Marine Conservation Park in Coffs Harbour, we believe that experiences help visitors discover more about marine wildlife and the environmental issues we all face.
 Our interactive experiences inspire guests to take positive actions to create cleaner oceans and a safer planet for our precious marine animals.

 Find out more about our conservation efforts below.

 Want to share your photo with us?
 Tag #sharedolphinmarine for the chance to get featured!

 We also want to see the good that you do, so spread the word by using #sharedolphinmarine when you post an image of yourself helping clean up the planet!
-When you go to the beach, take a walk or job, or even just stroll down the street to your favorite cafe in Coffs Harbour – make sure to pick up a piece of litter.
-Even our seals have pitched in to help!
+When you go to the beach, take a walk or even just stroll down the street to your favorite cafe in Coffs Harbour – make sure to pick up a piece of litter.

-Did you know that domestic pets such as cats and dogs kill tens of millions of native animals every single year, placing increased pressure on already threatened species?
-Over 1500 of Australia’s native wildlife species are listed as threatened with 86 of these classified as critically endangered.
+Did you know that domestic pets such as cats and dogs kill millions of native animals every single year?
+This places enormous pressure on already threatened species.
+Over 1500 of Australia’s native wildlife species are listed as threatened with 86 classified as critically endangered.
 We all love our furry best friends, but there is something that you can do to help reduce your pet’s impact on native wildlife!

-We aim to raise awareness about threatened species by asking the public to pledge to keep dogs and cats inside or contained in yards on the night of National Threatened Species Day- September 7th of each year.
+Please help us raise awareness about threatened species by spreading the word and encouraging friends and family to keep dogs and cats inside or secured in yards.
+And take the pledge to secure your pets on the night of National Threatened Species Day – September 7th of each year.

 Pledging is easy!
 Simply leave your name, postcode, and the number and types of pets you will be keeping inside or in a yard on September 7th below.